Minuit/minuit/Max pattrstorage Interface/readme.txt

   © 2013 GMEA - Théo de la Hogue

-  pattrstorage2minuit is a Max abstraction which allows to interconnect a pattrstorage object with the Virage sequencer on an IP network via UDP, using the Minuit requests specification.
+  pattrstorage2minuit is a Max abstraction which allows to interconnect a pattrstorage object with i-score sequencer on an IP network via UDP, using the Minuit requests specification.

-  To install both the object and the maxhelp in Max5, just drag and drop the pattrstorage2minuit folder into the Max5/Cycling\'\ 74 folder : you may be prompted the authentification password of your computer account, and it's done !
+  To install both the object and the maxhelp in Max, just drag and drop the pattrstorage2minuit folder to Max's preference path.

 #==================